Multimedia Journalism Graduate Study at SOJC Portland

 Graduates of our program regularly land jobs at well-known companies and nonprofits across Portland and the nation, from the Oregon Museum of Science and Industry and Oregon Public Broadcasting to Blue Chalk Media, Muse Storytelling, and Intel.
 They create award-winning documentaries, edit 360-degree video, cover breaking news, start their own production companies, and so much more.
 Explore a few of their stories below.

-In the classroom, you’ll learn how to tell a compelling story and use the latest tools of the trade from award-winning filmmakers and journalists.
+In the classroom, you’ll learn how to tell a compelling story and use state-of-the-art tools of the trade from award-winning filmmakers and journalists.
 But it’s out in the field—conducting research, doing interviews, capturing footage—where the real magic happens.

 The Multimedia Journalism Master’s program is eligible for federal financial aid and the G.I.
 Bill.